-An air purifier with a carbon filter will help trap the VOCs that cause urine smells.
+An air purifier with an activated carbon filter will help trap the VOCs that cause urine smells.
 But, unfortunately, HEPA filters aren’t effective as they don’t trap the small molecules that cause the nasty odor.

 The best air purifiers for pet urine use a combination of carbon and other chemicals to break down the odor-causing VOCs.

-Air purifiers aren’t a waste of money, and they really can improve indoor air quality, help reduce odors and allergy symptoms, and prevent viruses.
+Air purifiers aren’t a waste of money.
+They can improve indoor air quality, help reduce odors and allergy symptoms, and prevent viruses.
 The biggest problem with air purifiers is when someone buys the wrong type of cleaner for their home, rendering it ineffective.
-Also, someone who suffers from allergies will benefit from a HEPA purifier, while pet owners need a carbon-filter purifier.
+Also, someone who suffers from pet allergies will benefit from a HEPA purifier, while pet owners need a carbon-filter purifier.

-HEPA filters capture the larger particles that can trigger allergies, like pet hair, but the odors from pets are caused by molecules that are too small for a HEPA filter to capture.
+HEPA filters capture the larger particles that can trigger allergies, like pet hair.
+Still, the odors from pets are caused by molecules that are too small for a HEPA filter to capture.
 So if you’ve bought a purifier and can still smell urine, check it using a carbon filter.